HyperArx/Arduino-Appearence-OTA-Upgrade/README.md

 # Arduino-Appearence-OTA-Upgrade
 Hey!
-Arduino Fans, I have came accross 'How to maker your Arduino IDE look different and awesome than others'.
-"INTRESTING RIGHT"
+Arduino Fans, I have came accross 'How to make your Arduino IDE look different and awesome than others'.
+"INTRESTING RIGHT?"
 As Arduino Ide is open-source we can make changes without any permissions.
-I am also adding Arduino-OTA as esp has became an important part of home automation.
+I am also adding Arduino-OTA as esp8266 has became an important part of home automation.

 So,
-Lets get started
+Lets get started ◝(^ᗜ^)◜

 POPUPS---------------------------------------------------------